-I’d like to start off by saying I am grateful to be able to be a guest blogger on Scuba Diver Life!
 I have been tasked with writing about Ocean Conservation.
 As I have been mulling over the topic and doing some research, it has occurred to me that this is a very large subject and will require quite a lot of time and attention to cover it adequately.
 It is not a one blog type of scenario.

 As a guy who spends a great deal of time in the water, I pay attention to the weather, water conditions, tides, etc. The simple truth though, is that I do this pretty much only for my local haunts here off the coast of Southern California.
 Now, I have been in the water in the Pacific, the Atlantic (both off the US